Amtrak Northeast Corridor Derailment

 Asiana Airlines Flight 214

-Kreindler & Kreindler LLP represents the families of students who lost their lives in the crash of Asiana Flight 214, and US and foreign passengers who suffered serious personal injuries.
-The firm is vigorously investigating all potential contributing causes of the crash on July 6, 2013, in San Francisco International Airport.
+Kreindler & Kreindler LLP represents the families of the three students who lost their lives in the crash of Asiana Flight 214, and scores of US and foreign passengers who suffered serious personal injuries.
+The firm vigorously investigated all potential contributing causes of the crash on July 6, 2013, in San Francisco International Airport.

 World Trade Center First Responders 9/11 Zadroga Act